People listen with their eyes

 Shows how such beliefs thrive in all parts of the world, whereas the truth lies either in some straightforward physical reason or in less straightforward skullduggery and playacting.

-For more, please read my book, ‘It’s my Life’.
+For more, please read my book, ‘In a Teacup’.
 It is on Amazon worldwide

 0 0 votes